cefriel/chimera-deployment-templates/README.md

 - [GraalVM](./GraalVM/): Chimera application built using the [GraalVM JVM](https://www.graalvm.org/) in two versions: [camel-core](./GraalVM/example) and [camel-spring](./GraalVM/example-spring) and deployed as JARs.
 A third example is built using the [Quarkus](https://quarkus.io/) framework and then run on the GraalVM JVM.
 - [GraalVM Native](./GraalVM-Native/): Chimera application built using [GraalVM](https://www.graalvm.org/) in two versions: [camel-core](./GraalVM-Native/example) and [camel-spring](./GraalVM-Native/example-spring) and deployed as a native executable
 - [Kubernetes](./Kubernetes/): Chimera application deployed using [kubernetes](https://kubernetes.io/).

+The [chimera-kamelet](./chimera-kamelet/) project demonstrates how a Kamelet that wraps Chimera functionality can be deployed as a step within a DataOps pipeline.